Kids and Technology: Parenting In The Digital Age

 First tip: Be the same parent online that you are in real life.

-More great information from moderator Todd Meany and his cast of panelists: Brett Kyker, Ohio Internet Crimes Against Children Task Force; Dr. Peggy Stager, MetroHealth; Erica Sevilla, Verizon Wireless; Dr. Ethan Schafer, Psychologist; Hemanshu Nigam, SSPBlue.com.
+More great information on teens and technology from moderator Todd Meany and his cast of panelists: Brett Kyker, Ohio Internet Crimes Against Children Task Force; Dr. Peggy Stager, MetroHealth; Erica Sevilla, Verizon Wireless; Dr. Ethan Schafer, Psychologist; Hemanshu Nigam, SSPBlue.com.
 To watch the video, click here.
-To listen to the podcast, click here.

 Susan Borison: Welcome to the Your Teen Podcast.
 I’m your host, Susan Borison.
 Parents, you are digital immigrants and your children are digital natives.
 Like earlier immigrants, you can acquire the language.
 Your teen experts will share information that will change your parenting.
 Dr. Peggy Stager, Pediatrician for Metro Health, Brett Kyker, director of Ohio Internet Crimes Against Children Task Force, Erica Sevilla, marketing manager for Verizon Wireless, Dr. Ethan Schafer, clinical Psychologist, and Hemanshu Nigam, founder of SSP Blue, will share their wisdom.